 Collared pikas can be found in mountainous regions, and they typically inhabit rock slides near areas of vegetation and meadows.
 They use the rocks as protection from high temperatures they experience during the day.

-Out of the 4,000 cougars that live in Canada, over 3,500 live in British Columbia.
-They can be found throughout the province, but most are found in the interior south around the Kootenay and Okanagan regions.
+Out of the 4,000 cougars in Canada, over 3,500 live in British Columbia.
+They can be found throughout the province, but most are located in the interior south around the Kootenay and Okanagan regions.
 They have not been seen on the Queen Charlotte Islands, but they have been seen on most other coastal islands.

 Cougars are carnivores, with their main diet consisting of deer.
 They will also prey on elk, coyotes, mountain goats, beavers, moose, and wild sheep.
 Smaller cougars will prey on smaller mammals than larger cougars.